kdwils/blog/content/posts/cloudflared-tunnel.md

 At this point, I could reach my blog externally from my local network without having to port forward.
 Pretty cool stuff.

-I only wanted to expose my blog and only services selectively, but you could always wildcard an ingress entry to point to your ingress-controller, allowing you to expose all services running in your cluster.
+I only wanted to expose my blog and other services selectively, but I believe you could always wildcard an ingress entry to point to your ingress controller, allowing you to expose all services running in your cluster.

 ```yaml
 ingress: